-(All amounts in thousands of €, unless otherwise stated)
+(All amounts in thousands of Euro)

-1. Corporate Information
+1. CORPORATE INFORMATION

 Public Power Corporation S.A. ("PPC" or the "Parent Company") was established in 1950 in Greece for an unlimited duration as a State owned and managed corporation for electricity generation, transmission and distribution throughout Greece.